syntax-engineering/datum/README.md

 ### Feature List
-**1. Data structures as a source for test generation**: Datum adds a data-driven extension to the default Rails testing infrastructure.
-The data_test method creates a data-driven test and cases are generated via the use of a simple data structure.
+**1. Tests coupled with datasets**: Datum adds a data-driven extension to the default Rails testing infrastructure.
+When a data_test is defined, it is coupled with a dataset you define.
+For each dataset, a test case is generated greatly simplifying adding and removing additional cases.

-**2. Scenarios for improved test db seeding**: Datum Scenarios are a per-test or per test class database seeding mechanism.
-Each Scenario can use any Model, can be self-contained or reference other Scenarios to create a larger aggregate Scenario.
+**2. On-demand test database seeding**: Datum Scenarios are a per-test or per-test-class database seeding mechanism.
+Each Scenario can use any set of Models in a single file and can be self-contained or referenced via other Scenarios.

-**3. Test helpers and library functions loaded as needed**: To reduce the clutter of utility code, data-driven test generation and Scenario loading is further extended to enable per test and per test class libraries.

 ### Installing
 Update your Gemfile with: